The Buffrs Book

 }

-– APIs
+api – APIs

 APIs are the next logical building block for real world systems – they define services and RPCs that your server can implement.
 You can use the aforementioned libraries to fuel your development / API definition experience.

-A good example of an API could be an imaginary logging
+A good example of an API could be an imaginary logging service that makes use

-of the just declared time.Time
+of the just declared time.Time:

 [package]